What is ALP's COVID-19 policy?

 How much does the trip cost?

-The total trip cost is $810 (9-day trip) and does not include transportation from Gordon College to the La Vida base camp in Lake Clear, NY.
-Transportation can be provided for an additional $30 per one-way trip to/from the base camp.
-Comparable wilderness expeditions, such as Outward Bound, cost over $1700.
+The total trip cost is $1350 (9-day trip) and does not include transportation from Gordon College to the La Vida base camp in Lake Clear, NY.
+Transportation can be provided for an additional $62.50 per one-way trip to/from the base camp.
+We are excited to offer a competitive price in the outdoor industry.
+For perspective, comparable wilderness expeditions cost over $4000.

 What is the cancellation policy?